unla-investigacion-desarrollo/spring-jwt/README.md

 # Run application locally

 * Have java 11 and Maven installed
+* Start PostgerSQL (version 11 or higher) on your pc and create an empty database called cenadif.
+  DBeaver app is recommended to manage database.
 * Choose the local profile to launch the application with the properties of application-local.properties
+* Intellij IDEA:
     * Inside "Run/Debug Configurations" in the section "Active profile" set local
     * If the above option is not available in your IDE version within the VM Options section set " -Dspring.profiles.active=test"
     * Inside application.properties there is the environment variable ${PWD}.
 Normally on Linux and Mac it is a reserved word to point to the current directory where the project folder is located.
 If your operating system does not recognize it, go to "Run/Debug Configurations" and in "Enviroment variables" create a variable called PWD and set it to any directory where you want the application logs to be stored.
+* Run application

 # Swagger

+* Run application
 * LINK: http://localhost:8085/api/swagger-ui/index.html
-* To test userController endpoints, you can use the default user "username": "Admin", "password": "Admin"
+* To test userController endpoints, you can use the default user "username": "Admin", "password": " Admin"
 * For the sending of emails to work, they must do what the comment added in the EmailConfiguration class indicates
 * Create a new user by placing an email of yours to be able to test the sending of emails and the recovery of the password.

 # Getting Started